vaconingham/parking-api/README.md

 Automated testing done using PyTest.
 You can find all the different tests inside the 'tests' directory.

-To run tests, simply run the command `pytest` from the root folder.
+To run tests, simply run `pytest` from the root folder (parking-api/).
 See PyTest for more information.

 ## Bugs